 Development will be permitted for sheltered housing provision and further general affordable housing provision.
-Planning permission will be granted provided that detailed proposals address the site-specific criteria set out below.
+Planning permission will be granted provided that detailed proposals address the site-specific criteria set out below:

-- The quantum of housing shall be consistent with the indicative site capacity of 60 dwellings, being a mix of sheltered housing and affordable residential.
+- The quantum of housing shall be consistent with the indicative site capacity of 60 dwellings, being a mix of sheltered housing and affordable residential, Proposals shall clearly demonstrate how the community benefits clearly outweigh the scale of the net loss of open space; A buffer shall be incorporated between development and the SINC; Referition and strengthening of the existing free lined buffer around the perimeter of the site, as well as strengthening woodfand links and green corridor network through to Fort Fareham to the south west.
+The provision of appropriate pedestrian and cycle links to the Bus Rapid Transit stop on Redlands lane; Building heights shall reflect the surrounding character and built form; Proposals should align with the principles set out in the Fareham Housing Greener Policy.

-Proposals shall clearly demonstrate how the community benefits clearly outweigh the scale of the net loss of open space;
+Q30 In principle would you say:

-A buffer shall be incorporated between development and the SINC; Relention and strengthening of the existing tree lined buffer around the perimeter of the site, as well as strengthening woodheal finks and green corridor network through to Fort Fareham to the south west;
+I agree with this approach

-The provision of appropriate pedestrian and cycle links to the Bus Rapid Transit stop on Redlands lane;
+I agree with this approach but I have some concerns

-Building heights shall reflect the surrounding character and built form;
+I do not agree with this approach

-Proposals should align with the principles set out in the Fareham Housing Greener Policy.
+O I don't know

-I agree with this approach th but I have some concerns I do not agree with this a pproach I don't know ease provide any specific comments about this policy you wish to make below:
+Q31 Please provide any specific comments about this policy you wish to make below: